 It is not possible to put a box around that and Neumont’s environment is considered to be a perfect example for several reasons.
-“Our network endpoint security discussion started when we got an excited call from our Cisco rep about an acquisition,” Green says.
+“Our endpoint protection discussion started when we got an excited call from our Cisco rep about an acquisition,” Green says.
 “As a result, we had a conversation with Cisco about network access controls that fascinated me.
 To me, this is the future of the network.
 It made me realize that we have been looking at security from the wrong perspective.”

 But, he says, “when we asked about different features, the answer was always, ‘We are working on that.’
 So when Senforce approached us with a fully based solution, we didn’t look much further.
 This is so new that there isn’t much out there, and Senforce has endpoint security and INAC together, which is great.”

-However, as with any new technological approach, a network endpoint security has its own trade-offs, both in terms of money and changes in how IT handles issues.
+However, as with any new technological approach, a endpoint protection has its trade-offs, both in terms of money and changes in how IT handles issues.

-Facts to be considered before committing to a network endpoint security system:
+5 Facts to be considered before committing to an endpoint protection system:

 - This approach needs a more intelligent network, referring to investment in extra software and hardware beyond the security package itself.